Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Implications for data analysis

 We now touch broadly on the implications of our results for the two main classes of sampling algorithms that will be important in LISA signal searches.
 The sampling of source posterior distributions with these algorithms is of course a key component of inference as well, but we may view any non-local aspect of inference as being part of the search (identification) stage.
 Most forms of modeled search rely on the global exploration of some search surface---not necessarily the posterior---that is defined in terms of cross-correlations (Eq.\,\eqref{eq:detsnr}) or residuals (Eq.\,\eqref{eq:mle}) between data and template.
 As is well known, stochastic sampling is required to explore such a surface for EMRIs, even without accounting for the presence of degeneracy.
 This is due to the information volume of the signal space, which rules out grid sampling with pre-computed template banks \cite{Gair:2004iv}.
 Let us focus on the case of a single-source search for the global probability maximum, since any difficulties encountered there are only going to be amplified for strategies that look for multiple candidates at the same time (e.g., transdimensional sampling, or the online clustering of posterior samples).

 Parallel-tempering MCMC methods \cite{2005PThPS.157..317W} utilize multiple Markov chains of ``walkers'' to explore variants of the likelihood at different temperatures $T_i$ (essentially $L^{1/T_i}$), doing so in parallel and with the exchange of information.
 Such algorithms allow walkers to move more efficiently across the search region than in traditional MCMC, and thus aid sampling convergence for complex distributions.
 They are well suited to coping with the ``noisy'' tails of GW likelihoods \cite{Littenberg:2009bm,2016MNRAS.455.1919V}, and should also be useful for posterior-based EMRI search.
 In practice, the strength and prevalence of EMRI degeneracy, coupled with the miniscule extent of the posterior bulk relative to the global prior, is likely to necessitate more walkers and/or temperatures than usual.
-It might be possible to circumvent this through a fine-tuning of the temperature ladder; this could be informed by exploratory studies to determine the pertinent temperature scales in the EMRI likelihood, and to do so for a representative range of injections across the full parameter space.
+As a rough indicator of the sort of numbers required for the EMRI problem, we report that for the prior region $\mathcal{R}_2$ in Sec.\,\ref{subsec:100x}, the posterior bulk cannot be found within $10^6$ iterations using a standard geometric temperature ladder \cite{2005PCCP....7.3910E} (with $T_\mathrm{max}=T_{10}=\rho_\mathrm{inj}^2=400$), 10 walkers per temperature, and an assortment of jump proposals \cite{justin_ellis_2017_1037579}.
+A fine-tuning of the ladder might be informed by exploratory studies to determine the pertinent temperature scales in the EMRI likelihood, and to do so for a representative range of injections across the full parameter space.